 Serving Suggestions

 Garlic butter mussels are delicious as an appetizer on their own.
-However, if serving them as a main course, I like to spoon them over al dente pasta, spooning the broth on top.
-Then, I add a side of crusty bread and an Italian Arugula Salad or Roasted Artichokes for a well-rounded meal.
+However, if serving them as a main course, I like to spoon them over al dente pasta with plenty of the garlic butter broth.

 How to Store